 Easy Way to Dry Your Herbs

-- Place herbs in a brown bag, close tightly and put in a warm dark place for a few weeks. (keep each type herb in separate bag and label with name and date)
+- Place herbs in a brown bag closed tightly and put in a warm dark place for a few weeks (keep each type herb in a separate bag and label with name and date).

 - Process dry herbs by pulling the leaves off the stems.
 Crunch them into tiny pieces with your hands or by running over a screen.